 - 1. Genetic counseling is warranted to review the test results and interpretation. - 2.
-This test can detect single nucleotide variants, small insertions/deletions (<50 bp) and large (>=3 consecutive exons) copy number variants with high accuracy in most of the genomic regions.
-If low level (<20%) mosaicism variants on autosomes and sex chromosomes, small (<3 consecutive exons) copy number variants (CNVs), structural variants (SVs) including inversions and translocations, or low heteroplasmic level mitochondrial genome variants are suspected, it is recommended to perform other tests specifically designed to detect these types of variants.
+This test can detect single nucleotide variants, and small insertions/deletions (<50 bp) with high accuracy in most of the genomic regions.
+If low level mosaicism variants on autosomes and sex chromosomes, copy number variants (CNVs), structural variants (SVs) including inversions and translocations, or low heteroplasmic level mitochondrial genome variants are suspected, it is recommended to perform other tests specifically designed to detect these types of variants.
 Variants in regions of high sequence homology, such as pseudogenes, may be difficult to detect.
 Intronic variants, epigenetic factors, or variants in regulatory regions called by being near coding exons may not be interpretable. - 3.
 The test results are based on the clinical information and family history provided in the test order.
 If the information provided is incorrect or insufficient, the test may not yield reliable results.
 If the test results have weak clinical correlations, additional testing may be required at the discretion of your medical provider.
-Whole exome sequencing test or Sanger sequencing test on the biological parents or other family members is recommended to confirm segregation of the variant(s).
-For structural variants (SVs), including copy number variants (CNVs), only variants for which the exact breakpoint has been identified can be tested by Sanger sequencing.
-Low level heteroplasmic (<20%) mitochondrial variants cannot be tested by Sanger sequencing. - 4.
-Variant interpretation is based on currently available scientific and medical information that were publicly available at the time the results were reported.
+Whole exome sequencing test or Sanger sequencing test on the biological parents or other family members is recommended to confirm segregation of the variant(s). - 4.
+Variant interpretation is based on currently available scientific and medical information that was publicly available at the time the results were reported.
 Therefore, the referenced data may not be current at the time of genetic counseling. - 5.
-In case of a negative result with no significant variants reported, it does not rule out the possibility of having a genetic condition.
+In case of a negative result with no significant variants reported, it does not rule-out the possibility of having a genetic condition.
 As new clinical/scientific information becomes available, variant classification may change and a new diagnosis can emerge.
-If the patient has consented to reanalysis, 3billion will perform an automated daily reanalysis using the most recent information and send an updated report to the ordering physician if the results change.
-The provider may also add new phenotypic information about the patient.
-To comply with the Korean Bioethics and Safety Act 53 and the operational procedures set forth by 3billion, Inc., specimens will be retained for a maximum period of six months and disposed of without prior notice thereafter.
-Consequently, any genetic variants identified and reported through reanalysis will not be subject to confirmation by Sanger sequencing unless the patient provides a new specimen. - 6.
-Patient consent for reanalysis is renewed on a 10-year cycle.
-After 10 years, when a physician renews the patient's consent for reanalysis, the reanalysis period will be extended for another 10 years.
+To ensure newly available information is promptly reflected in the variant interpretation for the reanalysis of the existing genomic data, 3billion performs automated daily reanalysis of the data as requested and inform the ordering medical provider if a new molecular diagnosis is identified or a variant is reclassified.
+The medical provider may also add new phenotypic information on the patient. - 6.
+Physician consent for reanalysis is renewed on a 10-year cycle.
+After 10 years, when a physician renews the physician's consent for reanalysis, the reanalysis period will be extended for another 10 years.